andresullua/square-binary-markers-generator/README.md

-# square-binary-markers-generator
+# Square-binary Markers generator

-Square-binary Markers generator
+Tiny tool to create square binary markers to works with computer vision libraries like BoofCV.